Elinvynia/bot/README.md

 A Discord bot written using the Serenity framework in Rust.
 With a focus on proper logging and zero embeds, this general purpose bot was made to fill in the gap in the market.
 Everyone is encouraged to run their own.

 ## Manual setup
-1. Open `config.toml`
+1. Clone the repository.
-2. Insert your Discord bot token
+2. `cargo build` to get the executable.
-3. `cargo build` to get the executable
+3. Open `config.toml` and insert your Discord bot token.
-4. `cargo run` to run the bot
+4. `cargo run` to run the bot.

 ## Docker-compose setup
 ```